-1894C model - various improvements were brought to this specially made model, including the chambering for .357 Magnums and .38 special.
-The 9-shot tubular magazine and the 18.5’’ barrel make this a fine little rifle to play with.
-It is just one of the many beautiful lever-action rifles manufactured by Marlin firearms.
-The grip stock is made from black walnut, with cut checkering and swivel studs.
-It has an amazing twist rate of only one minute and few seconds, plus ramp front sight, hammer front sight and wide scan hood for enhanced vision.
+The Marlin 1894 C model featured various improvements that were made specifically for this gun, including chambering for .357 Magnums and .38 special cartridges.
+The 9-shot tubular magazine and the 18.5-inch barrel are features that also lend to the popularity of this particular model.
+It is just one of the many lever-action rifles manufactured by Marlin Firearms.
+The grip stock is made from black walnut and features cut checkering and swivel studs.
+The Marlin 1894 C model has an amazing twist rate of just over one minute, as well as a plus ramp front sight, hammer front sight and wide scan hood for enhanced vision.

-The Marlin 1894 CL model sports a 22-inch barrel and semi-buckhorn rear have made this model an all-time favorite.
-Using the same walnut grip stock and metal surfaces, you can be sure that this is a fine model indeed.
-The twist rate is improved as in the other models and it is incredible light to carry.
-The tubular magazine is adapted for 6-shots and the model is adapted for the .32-20 caliber.
-It certainly retains some of the classic features that Marlin firearms always provided but at the same time has some new characteristics added.
+The Marlin 1894 CL model sports a 22-inch barrel and semi-buckhorn rear that have made this model an all-time favorite for many gun collectors.
+The 1894 CL model features the same walnut grip stock and metal surfaces, but the twist rate is improved and the gun is lighter to carry.
+The tubular magazine is adapted for 6-shots and the model is adapted for .32-20 caliber ammunition.
+It retains many of the classic features for which Marlin Firearms has become well known, but gives a glimpse into the future with some thoughtful additions.

 The Marlin 1894 SS model was the first in a series of stainless steel rifles, chambered for the special Magnum 44.
-It has a 10-shot tubular magazine, an incredible firepower and velocity advantage.
-If you are a true hunter, then this is the gun you want.
-The stainless steel makes it ideal to be used on any kind of weather, the walnut grip stock is ideal for easy handling and the increased level of accuracy helps you get that animal you are hunting for more quickly than you’ve ever imagined.
+It includes a 10-shot tubular magazine that provides incredible firepower and a distinct velocity advantage.
+If you are a hunting enthusiast, the Marlin 1894 SS model may just be the gun for you.
+The stainless steel fabrication makes it ideal for use in virtually any weather or climate.
+The walnut grip stock is ideal for easy handling and the increased accuracy is an obvious plus for sportsmen and hunters.
 This lever-action rifle has hammer block safety, cut checkering and side ejection.
-The twist rate is lower than in other 1894s but it manages to compensate with other incredible features such as the ones presented above.
-A genuine rifle for genuine huntsmen!
+The twist rate is lower than in other 1894 models but the SS model compensates for this with many other equally appealing features.